pion/webrtc/examples/README.md

   Examples
 </h1>

-We've build an extensive collection of examples covering common use-cases.
-You can modify and extend these examples to quickly get started.
+We've built an extensive collection of examples covering common use-cases.
+You can modify and extend these examples to get started quickly.

 For more full featured examples that use 3rd party libraries see our **[example-webrtc-applications](https://github.com/pion/example-webrtc-applications)** repo.